Day six of World Origami Days 2015 and today’s model is the Traditional Origami Swan.

 Origami Swan Diagrams

-I’d love to hear your views on this origami cup or any other beginner origami models.
+I’d love to hear your views on this paper folding swan or any other beginner origami models.
 Feel free to let me know what you think in the comments below, or you find can me on Instagram or Twitter.
 Check out my Pinterest boards too!

 You can also subscribe to the mailing list by entering your email in the box below: